vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 ]
 ```

-The first argument to the command is the master tablet id of the target keyspace/shard.
+The first argument to the command is the master tablet id of the target
+keyspace/shard for the VReplication stream.

 The second argument is the SQL command.
-To start a new stream, you need an insert statement.
+To start a new stream, you need
+an insert statement.
 The parameters are as follows:

 * `db_name`: This name must match the name of the MySQL database.
 In the future, this
   will not be required, and will be automatically filled in by the vttablet.